Miniek1/Button-Hunter/README.md

-# Clicker Game
+# Button Hunter

-This is a Clicker game that I'm trying to make to learn JavaScript.
-Idk what im really gonna do with this yet so lets see
+This is a fun little Clicker Game, where the button slowly becomes unstable the more clicks it has.
+When it becomes unstable it moves around at the screen more and more. you need to buy upgrades to "hold it down".